dieguscl/obsidian/Transpara/Powershell-PI/Use docs.md

 ## Uninstall Process

+1. Make sure to close any programs that could be using the files under the `C:\Program Files\Transpara\extractors`
+2. Ensure that the `data_sources.csv` file was the same one used for the installation process, run the
-The uninstall process is straightforward.
-Make sure to close any programs that could be using the files under the `C:\Program Files\Transpara\extractors`.
-Then run the `pi_bulk_uninstall.ps1` file under the `AutomationScripts` folder that was used for installing in the first place.
-After making sure that the `data_sources.csv` file was the same one used for the installation process, run the
+3. Then run the `pi_bulk_uninstall.ps1` file under the `AutomationScripts` folder that was used for installing in the first place.